grommet/grommet/src/js/components/Tip/README.md

 **plain**

-Whether content should have default styling.
+Whether content should have default styling from tip.content.

 ```
 boolean